 More information is available on the STEM & STEAM at Laurel page.

 As a leader in STEM (science, technology, engineering, mathematics) education, Laurel is committed to exposing girls in all grade levels to engineering curriculum.

 Primary School science includes the “Engineering is Elementary” curriculum designed by the Museum of Science, Boston and the National Center for Technological Literacy.
 Engineering challenges underpin many Middle School units of study, including designing better seed dispersal mechanisms in Fifth Grade science or assistive technologies in Seventh Grade science.

 Laurel was one of the first girls’ schools in the country to offer an Upper School engineering program.
 The program offers four innovative courses, each of which allows girls to learn by doing.
 As a result of the program, more Laurel graduates have gone on to undergraduate and post-graduate engineering programs.

-Fifth and Sixth Graders are issued Chromebooks®, while students in grades Seven through Twelve are issued MacBook Air® laptops.
-Primary Students use iPads®, and laptops, and Chromebooks®.
+Fifth and Sixth Graders are issued Chromebooks®, while students in Grades Seven through Twelve are issued MacBook Air® laptops.
+Primary Students use iPads®, laptops, and Chromebooks®.